vulkomilev/oumi/docs/MODEL_DEFINITION.md

 Each lines is annotated with the relevant information:

-- [OUMI] means this is a OUMI-specific decision, which we can revisit as we see fit.
+- [OUMI] means this is an OUMI-specific decision, which we can revisit as we see fit.
 - [PT] means this is a Pytorch-specific requirement.
 We need a strong reason to deviate from this.
 - [HF] means this is a Huggingface-specific requirement.
 We can revisit if the tradeoff is worth it.